windup/windup-eclipse-plugin/README.md

 ## Installing

-Right now the only way to install the plugin is to get the code, compile it, and then drop the built plugin into the dropins folder of your Eclipse install.
+Before you can install the Windup plugin, you'll need to have [JBoss Tools](http://tools.jboss.org/downloads/) installed in Eclipse.

+Building the project generates a zip archive containing an Eclipse update site under site/target/.
+You can install the features into Eclipse from the archive via "Help > Install New Software > Add... > Archive...".

 ## Get the code